modal-labs/browserman/README.md

 **Disclaimer** Browserman was built during a @modal-labs internal hackathon, and the code has not been cleaned up yet.

 # Issues
-- DoorDash demo is broken because of Cloudflare Captches.
+- DoorDash demo is broken because of Cloudflare Captchas.
 To fix Shariq tried:
   - playwright_stealth
   - Different cloud regions
   - Different user agents, HTTP headers, and timezones in new_context()